 And things do get better.
 Your character experiences pure ecstasy for a short while.
 They discover what it means to be truly happy, but nothing lasts forever.
 Eventually, the clock strikes midnight, and that carriage turns back into a pumpkin.

 However, the experience of happiness has a lasting effect on your hero.
 She will never again be as low as she started at the beginning of the story because she now has the memory of being happy.
-At your story’s climax, your hero will regain what she lost and experience a happiness everlasting!
+At your story’s climax, your hero will regain what she lost and experience an everlasting happiness!

-Just about any story you read or watch probably fits into one of these eight types of plots, or character arcs.
+Most stories you read or watch probably fit into one of these eight types of plots, or character arcs.
 So, if you’re struggling with the direction you’d like to take your story, use one of these basic plot arcs as your guide.

 What is plot structure?

 You probably know this plot structure, also called the story pyramid.
 It’s the plot structure you learned way back in grade school.
-Freytag’s Pyramid breaks down to a sequence of five plot points.
+Freytag’s Pyramid breaks down to five plot segments.
 They are as follows:

-Rising Action: This is where the plot starts to move quickly.
+This is where the plot starts to move.
 The inciting event has caused some significant problems for your hero.
 During the rising action, your character is trying, and failing, to solve their problem.
-The character’s action will get increasingly more drastic.
+The character’s action will get increasingly drastic.
 Rising action will take up the majority of your story.

 Three Act Structure

 Popular for its simplicity, this is another plot structure commonly used in Western storytelling.
 As the name suggests, the design is subdivided into three acts with five plot points interspersed between them.
 Here they are: